Design concepts

 Refurbish our gallery spaces, equipping them with outstanding display facilities to enable us to display outstanding items across the full range of our collections.

-Below you can see one of our current gallery spaces.
+Below you can see one of our current gallery spaces, and a render of what the Permanent Gallery will look like.

 Improve the modern entrance